 SAGA Applicant Resources

 Spokane Arts’ former Grants Administrator and SAGA designer, Jennifer Knickerbocker, has identified three characteristics that help make a successful grant writer!
 Read her advice here.

 Do you know someone who could use up to $10,000 to realize their arts projects or programming?
-Be sure they know about these informative sessions and grantwriting seminars!
+Be sure they know about SAGA’s information sessions and grantwriting seminars!
 Information Sessions help grant writers learn about SAGA: a local, accessible grants program designed to assist local artists, businesses, and organizations with their work and grant writing skills.
 Grantwriting Seminars help artists learn the details of applying to SAGA, covering elements like the strategic plan, budget, and best practices.

 If you are interested in a free information session or grantwriting seminar for you or your group, please email us.